-We have hardship funds available for our students who find themselves in unexpected financial difficulties.
+We have financial assistance funds available for our students who find themselves in unexpected financial difficulties.
 We also regularly award scholarships and prizes, academic grants (for projects and equipment), book grants, vacation grants and travel awards.
-Current students can find out more about how to apply for hardship funding here.
+Current students can find out more about how to apply for financial assistance funding here.

 At St Edmund Hall, we are committed to ensuring that none of our students withdraw for financial reasons.

 University and college fees at Oxford are consolidated into a combined course fee.
 This includes university tuition, as well as college teaching and facilities such as the library and IT.
 It does not cover accommodation or meals.

 The rate at which you pay your University fee depends on your fee status.

 Overseas students pay their University fee at a different rate from UK and EU students.
 Information to help you calculate the fees for your chosen course is available on the University’s website.